 Make sure to research for scholarships, grants, or bursaries that you may be eligible for.
 Many scholarships are based on merit, while grants and bursaries are often awarded based on financial need (but other accomplishments may be considered).
 Either way, it’s assistance you usually don’t have to pay back once you graduate.

 Talk to your guidance counselors, and financial aid offices at the schools you may attend, as they have lists of available scholarships to apply for.

-There are also helpful websites (such as scholarshipscanada.com and studentawards.com) that provide a database of scholarships, and match you to those that you may qualify for.
+There are also helpful websites such as Scholarships Canada, that provide a database of scholarships and match you to those that you may qualify for.
 It makes the process easier!